 We hope that many veterans, as well as those providing (or interested in providing) informal advice about VA benefits, will take this course.
 However, veterans should not expect to be able to represent themselves even after successfully completing this course.
 That would be a major mistake.
 But a claimant who takes this course will be better able to assist his or her representative.
-An informed veteran is far more likely to obtain his or her rightfully earned VA benefits.
+Informed veterans are far more likely to obtain their rightfully earned VA benefits.

 There are 12 chapters in this course.
 This chapter is an introduction and overview.
 Chapter 2 deals with eligibility requirements.
-Chapter 3 covers service-connected compensation benefits, including benefits due to a veteran injured by VA medical care.
+Chapter 3 covers service-connected compensation benefits, including benefits for disabilities caused by negligent VA medical care.
 Chapter 4 explains how the VA evaluates disabilities and discusses claims for increased ratings and rating reductions.
 Chapter 5 covers service-connected death benefits.
-Chapter 6 deals with non-service-connected pension and death pension.
+Chapter 6 deals with non-service-connected disability pension and death pension.
 Chapter 7 explains the VA claims process, including the options claimants have after a denial by the Board of Veterans' Appeals.
 Chapter 8 gives a general overview of the U.S. Court of Appeals for Veterans Claims.
 Chapter 9 covers VA debt collection, including how an overpayment is created and how to ask for a waiver of debt.
 Chapter 10 explains how to apply for a discharge upgrade or correct a military record.
 Chapter 11 covers VA health care.
 Chapter 12 offers a summary of some lesser known VA benefits.

 Although this is a basic course, it contains a great deal of information.
-You may find it helpful to read each chapter more than once, and to take the short selfquizzes that appear at the end of most chapters.
-(Answers are under the page called Self-Quiz Answers).
-These self-quizzes are designed to let the reader test his or her knowledge of the chapter before moving on in the course.
+You may find it helpful to read each chapter more than once, and to take the short self-quizzes that appear at the end of most chapters.
+(After completing a self-quiz, clicking the "view questions" button will show you the correct answers in green).
+These self-quizzes are designed to let readers test their knowledge of the chapter before moving on in the course.
 You should also take the comprehensive test that comes with the course.
 We will grade the test and inform you of the results.
 If you pass, you will earn a Basic Training Course Certificate.
 Passing this test will not make you an accredited service representative.
 Formal accreditation from the VA must come through a veterans service organization or state department of veterans affairs, but many veterans service organizations require their representatives to pass this course as a requirement for accreditation.

-If you want to learn more about veterans law we suggest you purchase the latest edition of the Veterans Benefits Manual (VBM).
+If you want to learn more about veterans law, we suggest you purchase the latest edition of the Veterans Benefits Manual (VBM).
 This treatise is user-friendly, well-indexed, and packed with practical information.
 It includes sample forms and briefs, flowcharts, checklists, citations to legal authorities, and other documents designed to streamline the claims process and save you time.
 Click here for a more detailed description of the VBM: https://productsbynvlsp.org/publications/